narwhalacademy/zebra-crossing/README.md

   - **Assign one or two people as the documents/data managers.** But make sure that these people are well-versed in digital safety practices and stay home during risky public gatherings.
 - **Don’t use email to communicate, only use it to sign up for accounts.** Emails create metadata trails and tend to sit in people’s accounts for too long.
 - **If you and your group plan on gathering publicly and in-person**, consider the recommendations in the scenario `Attending a protest`.
+- **If your work includes being visible to the public** (you help people in public spaces or appear on video interviews), consider taking your photo and full name off of your employer or school websites.
+This is to prevent people who disagree with your group from harassing your employer or school.

 #### Picking a chat app for closed, private groups